 The research suggests that, yes, MCT oil may give you an energy boost.
-But not the kind of jolt that a cup of coffee or an energy drink deliver (here are some other energy-boosting foods to try).
+But not the kind of jolt that a cup of coffee or an energy drink deliver.
 MCT oil gives you a literal energy boost in that it fuels your body's cells, and quickly because it's metabolized as quickly as glucose—and glucose is one of the fastest energy sources for your body.
 Another study showed that MCT oil supplements helped recreational athletes exercise longer at high-intensity.

 Will MCT Oil Help You Lose Weight?

 Most of the research done on MCT oil has been on body weight.
 And the current take is that it can help with weight loss.
 One study, published in The American Journal of Clinical Nutrition, gave overweight dieters either MCT oil or olive oil to add to their regimen.
 After 4 months, the MCT oil group lost about 3½ more pounds than the dieters who were given olive oil.
 Other research found that men who include MCTs in their diets (versus olive oil) burn more fat; and women boost their metabolism slightly.